First Year Housing FAQ

 Can I occupy my room over break periods?

 Students are permitted to stay over breaks; however, they must register online at the Office of Housing and Residential Education website.
 Prior to each break, a link for Break Stay Registration will be provided in the “Important Information” section on the right side of the screen.
-There is no fee for staying over breaks.

 What is my mailing address?